DeepStar Six: Plot

-Engineer Jim Richardson ventures outside in a JIM suit to effect repairs, but the creature comes after him, leading Scarpelli to conclude it is attracted to light.
-The crew retrieves his suit and hauls him through the airlock, but the creature forces its way inside and bisects him.
-The team retreats as the creature consumes the panic-stricken Scarpelli.
+Engineer Jim Richardson ventures outside in a JIM suit to effect repairs, but the creature (revealed to be a Depladon, some species of crustacean-like sea monster) comes after him, leading Scarpelli to conclude it is attracted to light.
+The crew retrieves his suit and hauls him through the airlock, but the Depladon forces its way inside and bisects him.
+The team retreats as the Depladon consumes the panic-stricken Scarpelli.
 Arming themselves with shotguns and harpoons with explosive cartridges, they venture back in to finish repairs.
-They succeed, but the creature attacks and Van Gelder dies when he accidentally backs into Snyder's harpoon.
+They succeed, but the Depladon attacks and Van Gelder dies when he accidentally backs into Snyder's harpoon.
 They escape to the med lab.
 Already badly stressed, Snyder quickly begins to unravel with guilt and fear.
 After a hallucination of Van Gelder, Snyder jumps into the escape pod and launches.
 However, since he has not undergone decompression, the pressure change from the ascent causes him to burst.

-McBride swims through the flooded base to the minisub, to use it as their means of escape.
-While he is gone, the creature bursts into the med lab and Diane Norris attacks it with an overcharged defibrillator.
-Norris electrocutes herself and the creature as it attacks her, allowing Collins and McBride to escape, fleeing before the reactor goes critical.
-The sub breaches the surface, where they deploy a raft, only for the creature to emerge.
-McBride discharges the minisub's fuel, then fires a flare, killing the creature as the sub explodes.
+McBride swims through the flooded base to the minisub to use it as their means of escape.
+While he is gone, the Depladon bursts into the med lab and Diane Norris attacks it with an overcharged defibrillator.
+Norris electrocutes herself and the Depladon as it attacks her, allowing Collins and McBride to escape, fleeing before the reactor goes critical and explodes DeepStar Six.
+The sub breaches the surface, where they deploy a raft, only for the Depladon to emerge.
+McBride discharges the minisub's fuel, then fires a flare, killing the Depladon as the sub explodes.
 McBride soon resurfaces and joins Collins, as they wait for a Navy rescue team to arrive.